When you buy a product through a link on our site, we may earn a commission. Learn More.

 The Kamp-Rite Oversize Tent Cot is one of the best camping cots because of its large size that gives you plenty of space.
 The tent also protects you from bad weather and insects, so you’ll sleep comfortably outside.

 The Kamp-Rite Oversize Tent Cot is elevated 11 inches off the ground for increased comfort and protection.
-Taller, larger campers or cozy couples may enjoy this cot’s 90-inch length and 32-inch width.
+Taller, larger campers or cozy couples may enjoy this product’s 90-inch length and 32-inch width.
 The nylon tent top is domed, adding headroom and interior space.

 Not only does the heavy-duty nylon tent protect from insects, rodents, and snakes, but the rain fly is also designed to keep you dry in wet weather conditions.
 Mesh windows let in plenty of light and air in fair weather.
 The whole tent and cot assembly is quick and easy to set up.

 The versatile cot is designed to convert into a lounge chair for daytime use.
-With a total weight of 32 pounds, the cot moves easily from vehicle to campsite.
-The cot is comfortable to sleep on as-is, or you may use your favorite mat or small air mattress.
-The simplicity of the setup and the combination of tent and cot may make this the best camping cot for dedicated car campers.
+With a total weight of 32 pounds, the product moves easily from vehicle to campsite.
+It is comfortable to sleep on as-is, or you may use your favorite mat or small air mattress.
+The simplicity of the setup and the combination of tent and camping bed may make this the best camping cot for dedicated car campers.

 Item Key Features:

 - Big enough for two people to use